-Katherine Isacks, MPS, RD, CDE
+Katherine Isacks, MPS, RDN, CDE

 If you have been diagnosed with diabetes, then you know that controlling blood glucose is a critical part of your treatment plan.
 Good control requires a balance between: